binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### [XSLT Injection](https://www.owasp.org/images/a/ae/OWASP_Switzerland_Meeting_2015-06-17_XSLT_SSRF_ENG.pdf) {#web-applications-identify-risks-xslt-injection}

-There is a lot that can go wrong in XSLT, the following is a collection of some of the vulnerabilities to be aware of:
+A lot can go wrong with Extensible Stylesheet Language Transformations (XSLT); following is a collection of some of the vulnerabilities to be aware of:

 * Leveraging XPath to refer to parts of XML documents
 * Susceptible to XXE of local and remote files, as well as include additional arbitrary XSL files